secunity/routers-stats-fetcher/README.md

 # routers-stats-fetcher
-Secunity's DDoS Inhibitor on-prem agent for network devices (mainly routers).
+Secunity's on-prem agent for network devices (mainly routers).

 The on-prem agent requires a python (at least 3.6) script to run continuously on a linux machine.
 The script has a few dependencies (see [requirements.txt](requirements.txt)) with several dependencies:
 - [paramiko](http://www.paramiko.org/) - used to connect to the device